What is the Sodinokibi Ransomware?

 What is the Sodinokibi ransomware?
 And why should your IT security team be worried about it?

-Such an approach implies a number of benefits for both parties.
+The RaaS model provides a number of benefits for both types of threat actors.
 On one hand, ransomware authors face a lower risk of prosecution because they aren’t actually the ones infecting computers and networks.
 On the other, affiliates get the opportunity to make money without having to write ransomware code.

 Sodinokibi may infiltrate your network through the following channels:

 - Brute-force attacks.

 - Exploitation of weaknesses in VPNs (Virtual Private Networks), RDPs (Remote Desktop Protocols) and Remote Monitoring and Management (RMM) tools.

 - Credit card or POS (Point of Sale) vulnerabilities.